notkarenyi/accessibility-demo/README.md

 Want to put your new knowledge into practice?
 Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
 Use the tools below to help you make your website beautiful *and* accessible for all users!

+Or, check out this [website](https://electricdinosaurs.github.io/accessibility-demo/) I made that breaks all of the rules we mentioned.
+Try forking the project or playing around in the browser inspector mode to see how you can make it less awful.

 ## Accessibility Checkers

 Never rely on a machine to "check off" accessibility requirements.
 (See [this blog post](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/) for an example of how machines can make mistakes sometimes.)
 But I highly recommend saving these resources for later--I use them all the time and they are great aids for checking how your website measures up.